 The KendoReact Form component is a small and fast package for form state management with zero dependencies.
 Built from the ground up, this component was created based on customer feedback and best practices around building forms.
-Initially built to help support more advanced components like the Scheduler, with R1 2020 we wanted to deliver this as a standalone component for all React developers to be able to use, even if they end up never using other KendoReact components.
+Initially built to help support more advanced components such as the React Scheduler, with R1 2020 we wanted to deliver this as a standalone component for all React developers to be able to use, even if they end up never using other KendoReact components.

 For more examples and insights you can jump on over to the KendoReact Form documentation section.

 So far styling a checkbox has been possible by just applying a CSS class found within the KendoReact themes to an HTML input element.
 While this has worked OK so far, we realized that there are some drawbacks with this approach, and it missed some deeper integrations with React.
 This is why we decided to create a new, standalone, checkbox component for React!